MatthewRizzo/door_detector/README.md

 **Note: the board's client program must be up and runnning before starting the Server**

 1. Navigate to the `server/` dir
+2. To setup for running the server please run the following command `sudo ./install/install.sh`

-2. Run the following command to start up the server `python main.py`
+3. To start up the server program execute the following: `python main.py`

 ## **Portions of Code**